 Director of Programming

 Martin is a graduate of InsightLA's Facilitator Training program and is trained by Courage of Care in Oakland, CA to teach a model that merges sustainable compassion practices with social justice activism.
-Prior to joining InsightLA, Martin trained foster parents and nonprofits in the child welfare system on ways to better understand and support LGBTQ young people in foster care.
-Martin earned a Ph.D. in Women's, Gender and Sexuality Studies from Emory University where he researched resiliency in women who had been imprisoned.
+Prior to joining InsightLA, Martin trained foster parents and social workers in the child welfare system on ways to better understand and support LGBTQ young people in foster care.
+Martin earned a Ph.D. in Women's, Gender and Sexuality Studies from Emory University where he researched resiliency in women who had been incarcerated.
 He also holds a B.S. in Psychology from Westfield State University in Massachusetts.
 In a volunteer capacity, he organizes heart-centered retreats for transgender men that support healing and a sense of belonging.
 He is also on the speaker's bureau of PFLAG Los Angeles.

 Director of Administration